Fudan-MediaNET/DARMS/README.md

     ├─ matlab                 // The pre-processsing algorithm programmed with matlab ├─ python                 // The nerual network programmed with python ├─ raw_data               // The raw CSI data
-    ├─ tmp                    // Storing the tmp file └─ dataset                // The dataset for training and validating the nerual network
+    ├─ tmp                    // Storing the intermediate results.
+    └─ dataset                // The dataset for training and validating the nerual network